New Longton: History

 Since the 1940s housing estate development has taken place south of Hugh Barn Lane and Wham Lane.
 Other small estates, including the council estate in Dickson Hey, were built on both sides of Station Road.
 The village lost its railway service in the 1960s, and is a commuter village with an irregular bus service into Longton and Preston City Centre, which is provided by Preston Bus.

-Community

-In 2004, New Longton was a runner up in Lancashire's Best Kept Village competition.

 People

 The actor and television presenter Peter Purves, known for his time on Blue Peter, was born in New Longton.